-The hike to the peak is 11.6km return and takes about 3-4 hours.
-The trail climbs almost 600 metres in elevation.
+The hike to the peak of the Camel’s Hump is 11.6km return and takes about 3-4 hours.
+The trail climbs almost 600m in elevation.

 If you choose to start the hike from the Visitor Information Centre, the trail is 19km and will take about 6-7 hours.